 Portability.
 Export formats and data ownership.

 Best for: Novelists and screenwriters who plot extensively.
-Not for: writers who want prose tools as the primary.
+Not for: writers who want prose tools first.

-Verdict: Plottr is the right pick for plotting-first writers.
+Verdict: Plottr is the right pick for plotting-first writers who draft elsewhere.

 Best for: Writers who want beats integrated with the rest of the project on a canvas.
-Also great for: writers who want to focus on plotting alone.
-Use the canvas for beats by themselves, then expand into the full project whenever you choose.
+Not for: writers who need page formatting in the same tool.

-Verdict: Storyflow is the right pick for canvas-paradigm beat sheets integrated with the broader project.
+Verdict: Storyflow is the right pick for canvas beat sheets integrated with the broader project.

 Best for: Existing Scrivener users who want integrated beat sheets.
-Not for: writers who want dedicated plotting features.
+Not for: writers who want dedicated plotting out of the box.

 Pricing: $59.99 one-time on Mac or Windows. iOS sold separately.

-Verdict: Scrivener is the right pick for existing Scrivener users.
+Verdict: Scrivener is the right pick for existing Scrivener users who want beats and pages together.
 See The 12 Best Scrivener Alternatives in 2026.

 Best for: Screenwriters who want beats inside the screenplay tool.
 Not for: novelists or writers without screenplay needs.